 Before submitting a Formal Complaint, you must raise your issue informally.
-If you are having problems with your course then this will generally be with your Head of Department or Head of School.
+The university has more information here about where to direct informal complaints to seek an early resolution.
 Formal complaints can take up to 3 months for the initial investigation so informal, early resolution is preferable.
 If you would like advice around an informal complaint, an Advisor would be happy to help you approach this.

 Once the Academic Investigations team receives a complaint form, they will consider the content and:

-The appropriate Investigating Officer will investigate your complaint, seeking relevant documentation from any member of staff and, at his/her discretion call a meeting at which you and any other persons involved may submit your views on the complaint.
+The appropriate Investigating Officer will investigate your complaint, seeking relevant documentation from any member of staff and, at thier discretion, call a meeting at which you and any other persons involved may submit your views on the complaint.
 Following the investigation, you will be emailed the initial findings.
 They aim for a 60 day turn around, however in busy periods, this is likely to take longer.

-If you are not for any reason satisfied with the content of the initial findings letter, you will be given 2 weeks from the date of receiving the initial findings letter in which to comment.
-The grounds for requesting a review can be found in more detail here.
+If you are not for any reason satisfied with the content of the initial findings letter, you will be given 10 working days from the date of receiving the initial findings letter in which to let them know, and request a review.
+There are specific grounds for requesting a review- you can find out more about them here.

-If you do decide to respond to the initial findings on one or more of the grounds stated, the Vice-Principal or nominee will consider the details of the case and all relevant documentation provided by the Investigating Officer.
-He/she will review the case, along with your response, and may, if necessary, take further advice.
+If your request to review is accepted on one or more of the grounds stated, the Deputy Principal or nominee will consider the details of the case and all relevant documentation provided by the Investigating Officer.
+They will review the case, along with your response, and may, if necessary, take further advice.

-Once the College Secretary's Office is satisfied that the investigation is complete, you will be sent a Completion of Procedures Letter confirming the College’s final decision on your complaint.
+Once the investigation is complete, you will be sent a Completion of Procedures Letter confirming the College’s final decision on your complaint.

 Once all internal procedures have been exhausted the College will not investigate the matter any further.